MARIAASH100/ActiveMatter/README.md

 ## Heatmap_Position.m
 This code generates a heatmap of particle positions from a CSV file by aggregating their occurrences across frames, which was used in parts 1 and 3 to visualize self-alignment, flocking, and particle gathering under specific conditions.
 # Part 1 - Single Particle
+# MSD_lag_single.m
 ## Oriantential_Coralleation.m
+This code calculates the orientational correlation function C(Δt) over time lags for particles, including error propagation, identifies peaks in C(Δt) and fits an exponential decay model to estimate the rotational diffusion constant D_θ with associated uncertainties.

 # Part 2 - Circular Arena - Flocking in a Group of Hexbugs
 In this section, we explore the phenomenon of flocking behavior among active particles, examining how their collective dynamics deviate from randomness.
 Additionally, we compare these observations with an ideal gas simulation to highlight the unique features of coordinated motion in active systems.
 This was achieved using the pair correlation function, an excellent statistical tool for analyzing spatial organization and detecting patterns of clustering or uniformity in particle distributions.